At a Glance

 Dates and Prices

-This tour will run in March and April 2023, aiming to take advantage of the dry season when wildlife populations congregate around water sources, and when large predators are at their most mobile.
-The tour will run from March 25th to April 5th 2023.
+This tour will run in November 2024, aiming to take advantage of the dry season when wildlife populations congregate around water sources, and when large predators are at their most mobile.
+The tour will run from October 28th to November 10th, 2024.

 Flights and Visas